Paulo-Rogerio/kubernetes-certifications/CKA/learning/k8s.md

 # The Service operator assigns a persistent, virtual IP address that routes traffic to the appropriate Pods behind the scenes.
 # This abstraction ensures that clients do not need to track the ever-changing IPs of individual Pods.

 👉 Namaspace and Quotas
+# Namespaces in Kubernetes serve to isolate objects for resource control and multi-tenancy.
+# Some objects exist at the cluster level, while others are confined to a single namespace.
+# Because namespaces segment resources, pods must utilize services to communicate across namespaces.
+#
 # Namespaces provide a way to organize resources within a Kubernetes cluster, enabling you to partition a single cluster into virtual clusters.
 # This is particularly useful for multi-tenant environments or separating development, testing, and production workloads.
 #